 Lastly, the Riviera Resort Skyliner station is located between Riviera Resort and the Aruba section of the Caribbean Beach Resort.

 The Skyliner passess over the Aruba and Jamaica sections of the Caribbean Beach Resort, where the Caribbean Beach Resort station is located.

 How to ride the Disney Skyliner system

-Most of the time, the Disney Skyliner is faster than the bus or monorail when connecting between the same resorts or parks.
+Most of the time, the Disney Skyliner is faster than the bus or monorail when connecting between the same resorts or theme parks.

 A huge benefit is that it doesn’t have to deal with the horrific traffic on the roads in the surrounding Disney area.